airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 the power, and leaves the loop if the power (in *%ecx*) gets down to 1.

 By now, you should be able to go through the program without help.
-The only things you should need to know is that `imullimull` does integer multiplication and stores the result in the second operand, and `decldecl` decreases the given register by 1.
+The only things you should need to know is that `imull` does integer multiplication and stores the result in the second operand, and `decl` decreases the given register by 1.
 For more information on these and other instructions, see [Common x86 Instructions](#common-x86-instructions)

 A good project to try now is to extend the program so it will return the